Starting a small business is a big undertaking.

 What is a brand website?

-It includes the brand logo, design, messaging, personality, information about the brand products/ services, and elements of thought leadership that highlight the expertise of the brand.
+It includes the brand logo, design, messaging, personality, and elements of thought leadership that highlight the expertise of the brand.

 Why do you need a brand website?

 In today’s world, there is no doubt that you need a website to grow your business, especially if you have a small business with a zero or limited follower base.